3 different venues.

-For 2014, all the usual sections of the Fete have already been put in place including the ever popular Dog Show, Flower, Vegetable and Handicraft Show and a full programme of arena events.
+This year the Fete celebrates its 38th Anniversary & all the usual sections of the Fete will be there, including the ever popular Dog Show, the Flower, Vegetable and Handicraft Show and a full programme of arena events.
 The number of stalls continues to grow selling everything from A to Z and there are the usual rides for younger patrons, who will also be able to participate in the children’s sports.
 A Bar will be available and also a refreshment tent selling amongst other things the best flap–jacks in the whole of the Bristol area.

 All Enquiries to Ashton Broad Tel No 01275 832148 or

 HERE ARE JUST SOME OF THE EVENTS TO WHET YOUR APPETITE.
 Further details will be placed on this website as we get closer to the event.